LisaHJung/OTel-for-Beginners-JS/javascript/metrics/README.md

 We first introduced this one in the traces processing episode, and it behaves identically here.
 It gathers telemetry into groups before export.
 That's far more efficient than shipping each item on its own.
 Batching is a standard best practice for any production-bound Collector.

 You'll spot it in both pipelines.
 In the traces pipeline it groups spans, and in the metrics pipeline it groups metric data points.
 Each pipeline handles its own signal on its own, so spans and metrics are never bundled into the same batch.

+_Note: the OpenTelemetry Collector is migrating batching into the exporter's sending queue, and the standalone batch processor is slated for deprecation.
+For now it remains a common, widely used choice._

 **The `service` component is what ties everything together, connecting our receivers, processors, and exporters into an actual pipeline.**